During the course of term four we will update this page with further information regarding the P7 - S1 transition process.

 We hope you find this to be a useful resource during this time and alongside the rest of the site containing information about the school that it helps answer any questions you may have.

-The main part (for pupils anyway!) of our transition programme is the four days in June that our incoming S1 pupils will spend in Mackie Academy which run from Tuesday 17th through to Friday 20th June.
+The main part (for pupils anyway!) of our transition programme is the three days in June that our incoming S1 pupils will spend in Mackie Academy.
+These days run from Monday 15th through to Wednesday 17th June.

-Young people can expect to spend the majority of these four days in classes and following a timetable similar to what they will encounter in August.
+Young people can expect to spend the around half of these three days in classes and following a timetable similar to what they will encounter in August.

 Our school day starts at 8.40am.
-P7 pupils should go to the Main Assembly Hall by 8.40am on Tuesday 17th June.
+P7 pupils should go to the Learning Plaza by 8.40am on Monday 15th June.
+Don't worry if you do not know where that is as there will be plenty of us around to help you get there.

 How do I get there and home